KRQE: Hebenstreit family management

 Though the station had various minority owners in its history, including U.S. senator Clinton P. Anderson and Harriscope Broadcasting, KGGM-TV was mostly owned by the Hebenstreit family of Albuquerque.
-Anton R. Hebenstreit had started the family in broadcasting in 1928 by buying KGGM radio, then a portable station running out of cash, and permanently locating it in the city.
+Anton R. Hebenstreit had started the family's involvement in broadcasting in 1928 by buying KGGM radio, then a portable station running out of cash, and permanently locating it in the city.

 Gilmore Broadcasting Corporation of Kalamazoo, Michigan, announced it had agreed to buy KGGM radio and television in December 1963; the Hebenstreit family regarded this as premature and called off all sale talks.
 Gilmore sued to force the sale; New Mexico Broadcasting Company's minority stockholders joined the case in support of Gilmore and unsuccessfully asked for the company to be put in receivership.
 Gilmore settled its suit in June 1965, shortly before a jury trial was to begin.
 Anton's son Bruce remained primarily in the family's construction holdings until Anton's health failed in the mid-1960s, putting Bruce in charge of New Mexico Broadcasting Company; New Mexico Broadcasting Company's opposition to the Gilmore lawsuit alleged that Gilmore had used A. R. Hebenstreit's poor health to "trick and entrap" the company into a sale.
 KGGM radio was sold to WKY Television System of Oklahoma City in 1973 and became KRKE on January 1, 1974.

 KGGM-TV's broadcast license was the subject of a long-running FCC investigation after two Hispanic organizations challenged it in 1971, claiming the station discriminated against Hispanics.
 The Alianza Federal de Pueblos Libres, which filed against three local stations, blamed the lack of local programming responsive to the needs of Mexican Americans for creating the conditions that led to rioting in Albuquerque that year.
 The Coalition for the Enforcement of Equality in Television and Radio Utilization of Time and Hours (CEETRUTH) alleged that only seven of KGGM-TV's 61 employees had Spanish surnames, a proportion lower than the population of Albuquerque, and that its public affairs programming was inadequate.
 The matter went to a hearing in 1975; while an administrative law judge ruled in favor of the renewal in 1976, the challengers appealed.
 In 1980, the commission awarded the station a short-term license renewal for one year; it found that the station had been "lacking in candor" about the content of its local news programming.
 That year, KGGM-TV beat back an attempt by KOB-TV to encourage CBS to move its affiliation to that station.

 Members of the Hebenstreit family became integral to many operations of the station.
 Bruce's son, Andrew (known on air as John Andrews, having adopted that name on the advice of the general manager of KGGM radio), debuted on Captain Billy in 1963 and returned to KGGM-TV in 1973, rising from reporter to anchor to news director.
 One of John's sisters, Linda Thorne, also worked as a reporter and news anchor; the other, Catherine, by 1983 was the promotions director.